connor4312/peet-io/pages/blog/0003-billboard-to-home-server.md

 ## Buying

-The Home Assistant docs recommend a Raspberry Pi model B with 4GB of RAM as a hardward configuration.
+The Home Assistant docs recommend a Raspberry Pi model B with 4GB of RAM as a hardware configuration.
 But getting the Pi, power adapter, case, suitable SD card, and micro HDMI to HDMI converter adds up to around $90 on Adafruit pre-tax.
 Meanwhile there's lots of old computers on Ebay looking for a home, which would be much more interesting to play with.
 That search brought me to this beauty, the "Nexcom NDiS-163 Digital Signage Player":

 [![](/blog/0003/system.jpg)](/blog/0003/system.jpg)